joelouthan/Theologicus/src/genesis/genesis04.md

 >
 >“I don’t know,” he replied.
 “Am I my brother’s guardian?”
 >
 >10 Then he said, “What have you done?
-Your brother’s blood cries out to me from the ground!
-11 So now you are cursed, alienated from the ground that opened its mouth to receive your brother’s blood you have shed.
-12 If you work the ground, it will never again give you its yield.
+Your brother’s blood cries out to me from the ground!So now you are cursed, alienated from the ground that opened its mouth to receive your brother’s blood you have shed.If you work the ground, it will never again give you its yield.
 You will be a restless wanderer on the earth.”

 #### Left unchecked, sin begats greater sin